mems/calepin/Documentation/Documentation.md

 Aka "It's not simple for everyone"

-Don't use words like "easy", "simple", "trivial", and "not hard".
+Don't use words like "easy", "simple", "trivial", and "not hard", because it's not.

+> what is "simple" or "easy" to someone might be challenging to someone else

 > After you do something dozens of times, it is understandable that something is “easy” to you.
 However, what about someone who’s never seen the UI or feature before?
 > [...]